 in my treasured, much-used, 1979 HMSO edition.

 At Butser Hill, the highest point on the SDW, I stopped for my regular boot-selfie and a day-old sandwich from Winchester M&S. It was OK with a slightly, not altogether unpleasant, fermented after-taste.
 I’d tell you the filling but I can see your eyes glazing.

-As I ate, I watched a National Trust worker tending his flock and felt voyeuristic watching him though my zoom lens, if a little jealous too.
+As I ate, I watched a National Trust worker tending his flock and felt voyeuristic watching him through my zoom lens, if a little jealous too.

 I walked down the hill to pass under the busy A3 and spotted two buzzards a couple of hundred yards away.
 Slowly, I stalked closer but they flew off as soon as they saw the cut of my jib and before I could get too close.

 The Shipwrights Way?
 The Staunton Way?
 The Hangers Way?
-England has such a rich choice of paths – many of which, like these three, I’ve never even heard of.
+England has such a rich choice of paths – many of which, like these three, I’d never heard of.